mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 It is no longer only the space industry or airline pilots that benefit from the autonomous operations of some machines.
 We live in a world where more and more ordinary people trust machines with their lives daily.
-The autonmous car is just one example which will affect our daily life.
+The autonomous car is just one example which will affect our daily life.
 Medical devices such as surgical robots and smart health care devices are already a thing and will see wider adoption in the future.
 And there will be more machines with safety- or even life-critical tasks in the future.